pinton-lab/fullwave25/README.md

 ---

-## Hardware prerequisite
+## Hardware prerequisites

 - This system operates in a Linux environment.
   - If you need a Windows environment, please consider using [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) (Windows Subsystem for Linux 2).
 - This simulation requires an NVIDIA GPU to execute.
 - You may need multiple GPUs for 3D simulation.

-## Technical recommendation
+## Technical recommendations

 - We recommend setting up an SSH key for GitHub, if you haven't done already.
 The repository changes over time to fix bugs and add new features.
+You can keep your local repository up to date by pulling the latest changes from GitHub.
 Cloning through SSH is more convenient than HTTPS in the long run.
   - for ssh key generation
     - please see: [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
   - for ssh key registration to your github account